Vromance

-Vromance (Korean: 브로맨스; RR: Beuromaenseu, stylized in all caps), is a South Korean vocal group formed by RBW in 2016.
-The group debuted in July 2016 with their extended play The Action.
+Vromance (Korean: 브로맨스; RR: Beuromaenseu, stylized in all caps), was a South Korean vocal group formed by RBW in 2016.
+The group debuted on July 12, 2016, with the extended play (EP) The Action, and disbanded on September 20, 2024.

-Career
+History

 Pre-debut

 Prior to their debut, the four members worked as vocal trainers for Korean pop idols and recorded guide songs for singers.
 In August 2011, the group's leader Park Jang-hyun was a contestant on the singing contest Superstar K3, but later was eliminated.
 The following year, he signed with RBW (that time WA Entertainment).

 Park Jang-hyun and fellow members Park Hyun-kyu recorded "Love Is..." for the soundtrack of the 2013 SBS drama The Heirs.
 In 2014 Park Hyun-kyu was featured on "Goodbye Rain" by Jeon Min-ju and Euna Kim, future members of The Ark and Khan.
 In February 2016, Park Jang-hyun collaborated with Huh Gak for the song "Already Winter".
 In June 2016, RBW announced that would debuted the four members vocal group, VROMANCE.